End-to-end performance of quantum-accelerated large-scale linear algebra workflows: Methods

 Iterative-QAOA is applied directly to the coarse graph instances produced by the spectral coarsening step described in \cref{subsec:gen_graphs}.
 The nodal and edge weights of the coarsened graphs are normalized by the maximum node and edge weight respectively.
 Each normalized coarse graph is then encoded as a cost Hamiltonian $H_C$ following the QUBO formulation of \cref{sec:background}, with the penalty coefficient $\lambda=1.0$ to enforce the nodal imbalance constraint.
 For instances up to 32 qubits, the quantum algorithm is executed using IonQ statevector simulators.
 Larger instances (up to 120-150 qubits) are handled by a matrix product state (MPS) simulator built on the QUIMB tensor-network library and NVIDIA's CUDA-Q/cuTensorNet library, using a fixed bond dimension of $\chi = 256$.
 All instances were executed on Nvidia A100 and H100 GPUs.
 Hardware validation on 36-qubit instances is performed on IonQ’s Forte trapped-ion QPU, described in \cref{sec:ionq-hardware}.

 The ramp parameter $\Delta$ governing the linear-ramp angle schedule (\cref{eq:lr_schedule}) is selected via a parameter sweep described in \cref{sec:additional_results}.
-The sweep evaluates the cost Hamiltonian expectation value $\langle H_C \rangle$ as a function of $\Delta$ and circuit depth $p$ using noiseless statevector simulations, covering different instances for all four mesh models in \cref{tab:problem_instances}.
-For each model, we compute the mean of the per-instance optimal $\Delta$ values across the different instance sizes, yielding four model-specific values that are applied in all experiments to construct the schedule of the QAOA circuit. \cref{fig:lrqaoa_param_exp} shows the optimal $\Delta$ parameter selection from the 24-qubits Drill problem instance.
+The sweep evaluates the cost Hamiltonian expectation value $\langle H_C \rangle$ as a function of $\Delta$ and circuit depth $p$ using noiseless statevector simulations on small instances for all four mesh models in \cref{tab:problem_instances}.
+For each model, the per-instance optimal $\Delta$ values obtained at 24, 28, and 32 qubits are then fit with a power-law model, which is used to extrapolate $\Delta$ to the larger graph sizes considered in the main experiments. \cref{fig:lrqaoa_param_exp} shows the optimal $\Delta$ parameter selection from the 24-qubit Drill problem instance.
 Plots for the other models can be found in \cref{fig:lrqaoa_param_exp_all} in \cref{sec:additional_results}.
-Once the parameters for a few different small graph sizes are known, a power-law model is fit to the parameter values to extrapolate to the required larger graph sizes.